Europe's first online shop

 - Woodpecker (insect infestation!)

-- many secondary drives (new “panic drives” in the middle of the trunk)
+- Many “secondary drives” (new branches growing out the middle of the trunk)

-- Mushroom fruiting bodies -> do not build here on no account!!!
+- Mushroom fruiting bodies -> do not build here!!!

 In addition to the tree, be sure to observe its location and surroundings – be careful with: